Alfred Augustus Grace: Life and career

 He produced short stories and articles for Australian periodicals including New Zealand illustrated Magazine, The Bulletin, and The Triad and subsequently published literature for himself.
 He wrote short stories such as Maoriland Stories in 1895 and Tales of a Dying Race in 1901, novels like The Tale of Timber Town in 1914, and substantial historical and topical works such as New Zealand in the next great war in 1894.

 In the early part of his writing career, while he was a teacher, he wrote some stories which were published in New Zealand and Australian periodicals. in 1895, Grace selected seven of his stories and made one of his early books which was called Maoriland Stories.
 When it was published, the book received good feedback which established Grace as a writer in New Zealand.

 Later on, Grace secured a firm in London called Chatto & Windus as the publisher of his second short stories which is Tales of a Dying Race.
 In London, the book sold well.
 The Auckland Free Lance thought that "His stories possess that warmth of colour and feeling which is sometimes considered to be too strong for the constitution of young persons of our nationality".

-As his popularity increase, Grace's writing began a literary trend amongst his contemporary New Zealand writers.
+As his popularity increased, Grace's writing began a literary trend amongst his contemporary New Zealand writers.
 Furthermore, New Zealand Free Lance magazine also reviewed his writing style and said "Very few in New Zealand can express the humorous and whimsical side of the Maori character so aptly and so pleasantly".
 In 1914, after he published his last novel he did not write any other Maori culture-based stories and Grace did not write works of fiction anymore.
-However, he still practiced journalism as he published a history of Nelson Country council and wrote a guidebook about Nelson and its district.
+However, he still practiced journalism as he published a history of Nelson City Council and wrote a guidebook about Nelson and its district.